colinhacks/zod/README.md

 Record schemas are used to validate types such as `{ [k: string]: number }`.

-If you want to validate the _values_ of an object against some schema but don't care about the keys, use `Record`.
+If you want to validate the _values_ of an object against some schema but don't care about the keys, use `z.record(valueType)`:

 ```ts
 const NumberCache = z.record(z.number());